egaidos/egaidos.github.io/projects.md

 --><div class="row">

 <article class="6u 12u$(xsmall) work-item">
-<h3><a href ="../temperate.html">Temperate Planets</a></h3>
 <img src="../images/earth.jpg" width=150 height=150 alt="Earth thumb" class="image-left">
-<p>With time, transit surveys like TESS are discovering temperate sub-Neptune-size planets near or inside the ``habitable zones" of K and M stars where water can condense as liquid cloud droplets or even oceans.
+<p><b>Temperate Planets:</b> With time, transit surveys like TESS are discovering temperate sub-Neptune-size planets near or inside the ``habitable zones" of K and M stars where water can condense as liquid cloud droplets or even oceans.
 These planets offer insight into the evolution of atmospheres of smaller, rocky planets.</p>

 <article class="6u$ 12u$(xsmall) work-item">
 <h3><a href ="./disks.html">Evolution and Diversification of Protoplanetary Disks</a></h3>